How to Reduce Power Consumption in Embedded Systems With Deep Sleep SRAM

 It’s important to play the right kind of music at the right time.
 You don’t want to break out Beethoven’s Moonlight Sonata at a birthday party.
 The same goes for deep sleep SRAM, there are times when it will help, and times where it just doesn’t make sense.

 Some of you might be concerned that deep sleep SRAM is hard to integrate into your system.
 Will you have to redesign your connections or battery backup if you have one?
 Luckily the answer is no, not really.
-Deep sleep enabled SRAM has only one extra pin when compared with normal fast SRAM.
+Sleep mode enabled SRAM has only one extra pin when compared with normal fast SRAM.
 If you can’t squeeze one extra pin in there then I don’t know what to say.

 You may not think much of my musical choices, but I hope you can see the value of deep sleep SRAM.
 You’re probably using SRAM as a cache for your MCU, where it beats the access times of Flash and DRAM.
-I’m sure you’re happy that SRAM uses less energy than DRAM, but by using fast SRAM with deep sleep capabilities you can get both speed and power savings.
-Just make sure that your system can actually make use of the deep sleep features.
+I’m sure you’re happy that SRAM uses less energy than DRAM, but by using fast SRAM with sleep mode capabilities you can get both speed and power savings.
+Just make sure that your system can actually make use of the deep sleep mode features.

 No matter what kind of memory your system uses, you need good PCB design software that can integrate it well.
 CircuitStudio® has a host of great features that will help you incorporate any kind of memory into your designs.

-If you happened to be reading this but don't use Altium yet, be sure to check out your own free trial to find out for yourself why Altium is the most unified and professional PCB Design software.
+If you happened to be reading this but don't use Altium Designer yet, be sure to check out your own free trial to find out for yourself why Altium Designer is the most unified and professional PCB Design software.

 Share your thoughts and feedback in comment below and remember to share!